-- 9.25 The car parking standards have been drawn up co-operatively between the previous regional tier of government, Central Lancashire and Lancashire County Council.
-The levels set are expressed in maximum terms.
-A certain level of on-site parking and servicing may be necessary to alleviate congestion on the highway, to protect and improve the safety of pedestrians and to safeguard the amenity of residents of properties in the vicinity of new developments. - 9.26 Local circumstances will be taken into consideration, for example the development's location and size, its proximity to a public car park, existing parking issues in the area and existing traffic management and safety issues.
+- 9.24 The car parking standards have been drawn up co-operatively between the previous regional tier of government, Central Lancashire and Lancashire County Council.
+A certain level of on-site parking and servicing may be necessary to alleviate congestion on the highway, to protect and improve the safety of pedestrians and to safeguard the amenity of residents of properties in the vicinity of new developments. - 9.25 Local circumstances will be taken into consideration, for example the development's location and size, its proximity to a public car park, existing parking issues in the area and existing traffic management and safety issues.